 Client: Pharma Product

-Transition high-quality print collateral to digital channels
+Transition the high-quality print collateral to digital channels as HTML and optional PDFs.

 Fill in CTA gaps